patty-chow/full-stack-fastapi-documentdb/backend/README.md

 Make sure your editor is using the correct Python virtual environment, with the interpreter at `backend/.venv/bin/python`.

-Modify or add SQLModel models for data and SQL tables in `./backend/app/models.py`, API endpoints in `./backend/app/api/`, CRUD (Create, Read, Update, Delete) utils in `./backend/app/crud.py`.
+Modify or add Beanie models for data and MongoDB collections in `./backend/app/models.py`, API endpoints in `./backend/app/api/`, CRUD (Create, Read, Update, Delete) utils in `./backend/app/crud.py`.

 ## VS Code